-A cold email for a job is an introductory email you send to a company representative to build a connection for future employment opportunities.
+A cold email for job hunting is an introductory email you send to a company representative to build a connection for future employment opportunities.

 And when done right, it can help you stand out from other candidates and land you your dream job.
 Do it wrong, and you might as well cross that company off your list of potential employers!